rstamatov/pyfix3d/README.md

 Fig. S5 | Main menu and submenus. (a) The main menu has a sliding bar and buttons for changing the image in the sequence (as in a time series) and four buttons: the action button used mainly for executing a correction operation; the default mode which allows viewing and crude-level corrections; the magic wand mode, which enables precise corrections, and the curve fitting mode, allowing manual spline fitting. (b) The file submenu lists operations related to loading and saving; (c) the view submenu contains commands related to the viewer interface; (d) Manipulation commands are listed in the Edit submenu.

 The File, Show, and Edit submenus list corresponding commands (Fig. S5b-d).
 Notice that most commands have a keyboard shortcut.
-All commands are summarized in Table S3.

 ## Label selection and marking
 In the default mode (hand icon), Ctrl + Left click selects a label and highlights it in yellow.
 Several labels can be selected.
 To de-select all selected labels, use right click only (no Ctrl).